zawie/recipe/markdown/burrito_bowl.md

 5. Seperate into 4 even portions
 6. Chop green onions and sprinkle on top of each portion
 7. Add cheddar cheese on top of each portion until you are happy

+---

+### Source

+Stolen mostly from this [recipe](https://www.food.com/recipe/burrito-bowl-511679) with some modifications.